 Two of the more complex and successful growth experiments that I proposed and led (2016) were in-the-moment upgrade purchases and the New User Welcome flow (onboarding).
 They have gone through a series of iterations and updates since their original inception.
 You can see the arc of the brand design in the two examples shown (post and pre-rebrand from 2017, respectively).

 In-product plan purchase: Challenges always abound with setting up tests, in particular ones that involve our billing platform.
 The in-product purchase experience was built into two parts - once you click on an upgrade trigger, a mini pricing page would display in a modal and guide you to the appropriate plan.
 Once the plan was chosen, the user would stay in-modal and complete their purchase with a mini-checkout.
 Due to technical constraints, the test was initially released with only the pricing modal, and not the checkout component.

-The original in-product pricing modal (plan & display only) achieved a 4% lift for new users.
-Once the second state of the modal was stitched together to have the full flow (checkout), we saw upwards of an 8% lift.
+In-product plan purchase: The in-product pricing modal alone achieved a 4% lift in conversion.
+Once the second state of the modal was stitched together for the full flow (adding in-modal checkout), we saw upwards of an 8% lift.

-The onboarding welcome flow allowed us to start creating distinct use cases based user segments and serve up appropriate flows for them.
-It's original flow ended with template suggestions, but the results were a low template adoption rate, which was the current best state for new user survey design guidance.
+Welcome flow: This new onboarding experience allowed us to start creating distinct use-case based user segments, and in turn, serve up appropriate guided flows for them.
+It's original flow ended with template suggestions, but the results were a low template adoption rate.
 As an outcome, we launched in-depth user research to understand why.
 While templates didn't seem the right fit for many users, future incarnations of the onboarding flow and in-product experiements push on the notion of assisting the user in better ways (Do-it-For-Me survey setup and SurveyMonkey Genius).